jerry81/natural-language/english/index.md

 egression - going out

+engender - produce, give rise to

 exergues - space below device on a coin or medal

 # f

 fain - gladly, willingly

+faucial - cavity in back of mouth

 ferule - a rod for punishing children

+# g

+galled - sore from rubbing, vexed

+gradation - a gradual process

 # h